helmutkaufmann/wn-pagebuilder-skeleton-plugin/README.md

 Create a new Static Page.
 In the secondary tab wou should now see tab "Page Builder" and in there a button on the bottom reading "ADD PAGE BUILDER CPOMPONENT".
 Just press it - the rest should be clear.

+### One more thing...
+Site-wide settings
+If your plugin requires site-wide/plugin-wide settimgs, these can be defined in the backend.
+YOu just need to add respective field defintions to **models/settings/pagebuilder.yaml**.

 ## Next Steps
 This is just a simple example of how this works.
 This Plugin is NOT production ready and the next version will over-write the YAML and the components that you have defined.
 Suggest not to auto update.
 The next version will